 FREN 3553: for French majors and minors who want to receive 3 credits toward their major/minor.
 While the primary language of instruction will be English, students receiving credit toward the major/minor will complete all required work in French.
 Students will also make daily use of their French language skills in small group discussion sections.

 Our home base of the duration of our stay will be the FIAP Jean Monnet, an international student center conveniently located in a safe and quiet neighbothood in Paris' 14th arrondissement, a short walk from Montparnasse and the Jardin du Luxembourg.
 Students will share double rooms, each with en-suite bathrooms.
 Daily buffet breakfast and dinner is included in the fee.

 Ari Blatt is Associate Professor of French at U.Va., where he teaches courses on modern and contemporary French literature, film, and culture.
 He spent a year studying abroad in Paris as an undergraduate and has lived and worked in France, on and off, for an additional 5 years.
-He is always excited to share his knowledge of the city with UVa students during these two intense and rewarding weeks.
+He is excited to share his knowledge of the city during what will surely be an intense and rewarding few weeks.